 It is common for Haitians to include meat sauce to accompany a rice dish or

-Cleaning poultry or fish when preparing a Haitian meat dish need patience and certain “rules” must be followed.
-I’ll be honest to say that depending on my mood, and who I am cooking for, I sometimes skip some of the steps.
-Sorry! 🙁 🙂
+Cleaning poultry or fish when preparing a Haitian meat dish needs patience and certain “rules” must be followed.

 When we clean meat, we often include vinegar; which I use the most to help clean and tenderize the meat, lime, and or sour oranges, and boiled water; here’s why: